candlerb/ruby-ldapserver/README.md

 ruby-ldapserver is a lightweight, pure Ruby framework for implementing LDAP server applications.
 It is intended primarily for building a gateway from LDAP queries into some other protocol or database.
 It does not attempt to be a full or correct implementation of the standard LDAP data model itself (although you could build one using this as a frontend).

-Its main features are:
- - Request router
- - Support for UNIX domain sockets
- - Binding to port 389, then dropping privileges

-The Connection class handles incoming connections, decodes ASN1-formatted LDAP requests, and creates an Operation object for each request.
-The Operation object further parses the ASN1 request and invokes methods which you override to perform useful work.
-Responses and exceptions are converted back into ASN1 and returned to the client.
-Optionally, a collection of objects can be used to implement a Schema (e.g. normalize attribute names, validate add and modify operations, perform appropriate matching operations)

 Since it's written entirely in Ruby, it benefits from Ruby's threading engine.

 ## Target audience